waelhammoudeh/overpass-4-slackware/README.md

    ```
    keeping my fingers crossed, I hope this worked okay for you.

-   - Remove area files from your database directory, as "overpass" issue:
+   - Remove area files from your database directory **(only area* files)** as the "overpass" issue:
    ```
    $ rm /var/lib/overpass/database/area*
    ```
    this is assuming you followed my file system structure outlined in my Guide, adjust the path
    above to your database directory if you did not follow my file system structure.
+Again areas*
+   files **only** are to be removed from the database directory.

    - Make new area files compatible with the new database format; as "overpass" user:
    ```